nitsvutt/kubernetes-in-action/README.md

 ## 1. Introduction

 Kubernetes, also known as K8s, is an open source system for automating deployment, scaling, and management of containerized applications.
-Nowadays, many data systems are build on top of K8s as a robust container orchestration and resource management at scale.
+Nowadays, many data systems leverage K8s as a robust container orchestration and resource management at scale.

 <div id="set-up-dev-env"/>